Nasdanika-Models/function-flow/processors/ecore/src/main/resources/org/nasdanika/models/functionflow/processors/ecore/function-flow.md

 The mapping logic just loads the below properties, what to do with them is up to the generation/execution logic.
 As such, the below sections are guidelines/suggestions which might be followed, extended, or ignored by the generator/interpreter providers.

+### condition

+A condition for transitions, publishers, and subscribers.
+For generators it might be a boolean expression in the target language or a method body evaluating to boolean value.
+For a Java interpreter it might be a [SpEL](https://docs.spring.io/spring-framework/reference/core/expressions.html) expression.

+### configuration

+Element configuration.
+E.g. YAML configuration.

 ### errors

 A list of error types thrown by a given element.